mathurinm/mathurinm.github.io/otml.md

 ---

-In the last decade, optimal transport has rapidly emerged as a versatile to compare distributions and clouds of points.
+In the last decade, optimal transport has rapidly emerged as a versatile tool to compare distributions and clouds of points.
 As such, it has found numerous successful applications in Statistics, Signal Processing, Machine Learning and Deep Learning.
-This class introduces the theoretical and numerical bases of numerical transport, and reviews its latest developments.
+This class introduces the theoretical and numerical bases of optimal transport, and reviews its latest developments.

 ## Teachers
 Mathurin Massias, Titouan Vayer, Quentin Bertrand.